Dr. Peter Gloystein: between art and entrepreneurship

 • Deutsche Oper am Rhein in Düsseldorf/Duisburg (Member of the Board of Trustees)

-For these organisations I organise events for members as well as for the general public in order to raise donations for special projects.
+For these organisations I organise events for members as well as for the general public in order to raise find sponsors and donations for special projects.

 Peter Gloystein